CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 - References

 ## Introduction
-We are introduced to Lakehouse, ingested data from different data sources into the Lakehouse, set a refresh schedule for the data sources and created a data model.
+We were introduced to Lakehouse, ingested data from different data sources into the Lakehouse, set a refresh schedule for the data sources and created a data model.
 Now we are going to create a report.

 By the end of this lab, you will have learned: